 Comcast: Their company is providing two months of free internet for new customers, increased speeds for existing customers, and free internet hotspots.

 When it comes to sharing information with families, the goal is to reach every family, wherever they are, with clear and concise information.
-For schools and districts using Livingtree Engage, sharing with families there is the most effective place to start since your post will be delivered on the platform, and notifications will be sent via email and mobile push alert.
+For schools and districts using Livingtree Engage for school communication, sharing with families there is the most effective place to start since your post will be delivered on the platform, and notifications will be sent via email and mobile push alert.
 Plus, your post will be delivered in the preferred language of every family member, ensuring everyone can receive and understand key communications.

 The Center for Disease Control and Prevention (CDC) currently has regularly updated resources available to school and district communities, including how your district should plan, prepare and respond, preparation checklists, and FAQs.
 Those resources are listed below:

 First and foremost, we hope you are healthy and safe.
-Our thoughts are with everyone and all of the school communities affected by this phenomenon.
-This is something the world has never dealt with before, and these are uncharted waters for leaders across the globe.
+Our thoughts are with everyone and all of the school communities affected by this pandemic.
+This is something the modern world has never dealt with before, and these are uncharted waters for leaders across the globe.
 COVID-19 is at top of mind for all school leaders, who are making significant decisions to protect the health and safety of their communities with no playbook to go off of.
 These are tough times, and we stand by you in support.

 At Livingtree, we realize our platforms can play crucial roles in some of the urgent situations that are developing as a result of the COVID-19 crisis.
 In the wake of this crisis, we’ve seen many school districts and states closing their schools, and we realize that the Livingtree Engage platform is playing a pivotal role in directly connecting schools and families regarding the steps and actions being taken.
 We’ve also seen a number of fundraisers taking place to assist students who are affected by these school closings.
 Many of these fundraisers are raising money to fund student meals, books, supplies, and technology while schools are closed.